shimazahabi/AirLineReservation/README.md

 **AIRLINES RESERVATION SYSTEM**

 This project aims to simulate the online reservation system of airline tickets in a console application (non-graphics).
-The airline reservations System contains airline schedules, passenger reservations, and ticket records.
+The airline reservations System contains airline schedules, passengerActions reservations, and ticket records.
 This system includes two types of users like passengers, and system administrator.

 ```
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::